 Intensity Specifies the amount of noise to add to the image.
-A higher intensity increases the chance that a noise pixel will replace a pixel in the original image.
+A higher intensity increases the chance that a nois pixel will replace a pixel in the original image.
 Color proximity Specifies the color of noise pixels to add to the image.
-A lower value gives each noise pixel a color similar to the pixel it replaces.
-Higher values result in a random selection of the noise pixel color.
-Noise color Select one of the following options to specify noise pixel color: Random: Randomly selects the color.
+A lower value gives each noise pixel a c similar to the pixel it replaces.
+Higher values result in a random selection of the noise pixel co Noise color Select one of the following options to specify noise pixel color: Random: Randomly selects the color.
 Monochrome: Produces black and white noise pixels.
 Adjustable: Randomly selects the color of each noise pixel, but more pixels match a defined color.
 To define a color, click the color picker and select a color.
 Noise placement Adds noise to image areas that closely match a defined color.
-Select the Set color checkbox to enable noise placement, and click the color picker to specify a color.
+Select the Set color check box to enable noise placement, and click the color picker to specify a color.
 Randomize Indicates the random placement of noise in an image.
 When you use Add Noise tool, ACDSee Pro places the noise pixels based on a random seed.
-This makes the image noise different each time you use the Add Noise tool.
+This make the image noise different each time you use the Add Noise tool.
 You can define a specific random seed to generate identical image noise.
 To generate a new random seed, click Randomize .
+You can right-o click a slider to reset to the default value.
+You can use th e Edit Brush to paint this effect onto specific areas of your image.